Sourdough discard recipes

 Adjusting the flavor profile is an in-depth topic.
 But in general, and assuming other factors (temperature, seed percentage, etc.), I find a levain made with a higher percentage of whole grain flour brings more sourness to the final bread.
 Therefore, for many of the sweet or delicately flavored recipes here (like my sourdough babka), I make a levain with 100% white flour.

 As an example, let’s look at that babka levain in detail to assess why it results in a milder result.
-Using white flour reduces the buffering capacity of the mixture1.
+Using white flour reduces the buffering capacity of the mixture.
 This reduced buffering capacity means the pH will drop faster as the byproducts of fermentation—namely, acids—are produced, acidifying the levain.
-Bacterial (lactobacilli) activity is reduced at low pH2, which helps limit acid (sourness) production in the eventual dough.
+Bacterial (lactobacilli) activity is reduced at low pH, which helps limit acid (sourness) production in the eventual dough.

 Remember that the flour makeup of the levain is not the only factor affecting the eventual flavor profile.
 You must also account for fermentation time, temperature, starter seed percentage, and when you use it.
 All of these contribute to adjusting the end flavor balance.
 But this is just one of the levers we can pull to change the flavor and texture.